- 1. Who is eligible to benefit from International Hartford?

 Any foreign born adult living in Hartford, and their children.
 Also, any foreign born adult living outside Hartford who has or will set up a business in Hartford.

-- 2. Will my participation in International Hartford cost money?
+- 2. Will starting a business cost money?

 - 3. Who pays for International Hartford?

 Government and philanthropic grants.
 We do not charge clients for our services.

 - 4. Who offers the small business classes?